psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 *Click on kube-bench icon present in the interactive architecture diagram in the challenge lab*

 ### Task 1: Download 'kube-bench' from AquaSec and extract it under '/opt' filesystem.
-Use the appropriate steps from the kube-bench docs to complete this task
+Use the appropriate steps from the kube-bench docs to complete this task.

 Open the [kube-bench install docs](https://github.com/aquasecurity/kube-bench/blob/main/docs/installation.md "install kube-bench")